Genoa, Italy

 Latest Patents

-One of his latest patents is an electronic measurement unit for a polymorphous device designed for force measurement.
-This device includes various lateral structures, each equipped with a support structure and at least one sensor that generates an electrical signal indicative of deformation.
-This innovation allows for precise measurement of external forces acting on the device.
-Another notable patent is the stiffness adjustable rotary joint, which features an output member that rotates about a first axis.
-This joint incorporates elastic elements and actuator devices that enable the adjustment of stiffness, enhancing its functionality in various applications.
+One of his latest patents is an "Electronic measurement unit for a polymorphous device for force measurement."
+This invention includes a number of lateral structures, each equipped with a support structure and at least one sensor that generates an electrical signal indicative of deformation.
+This technology allows for precise measurement of external forces acting on the device.

 Career Highlights